cs-4241-2023/shortstack/README.md

 **Additional Design Achievements**:
 - I have created my own icons in Adobe Illustrator but only used the Plus icon in the final project.
+- I have spent more time on the CSS and design of the page than the base project itself.
+I spent time designing the user interface in Adobe Experience Design before implementing it for this project.
+The page is fairly responsive and scales pretty well with different screen sizes.